-Exhibit 3b: Example of Potential Full Build Out.
+Exhibit 3b: Conceptual Development Illustration at Full Build Out, Isometric.

-Exhibit 3c: Example of Potential Development Character, view from University Ave.
+Exhibit 3c: Conceptual Development Illustration, view from University Ave.

 Note: These exhibits are for illustrative purposes only, and are subject to change at time of SIP submittal.
 Not intended to indicate final drive locations, sidewalk locations, parking configuration or building configurations.